-Records Maintenance, Retention, Data Protection and Freedom of Information

-The Audit & Risk Committee has governance oversight of the College records management, freedom of information and Data Protection policy, protocols and activities.

-The Office for Information Compliance and Records Management (ICRM), which is overseen by the Vice-President of Governance and Strategy, has responsibility for central management of records storage.
-This office also has a key role as the coordinating body for compliance with statutory Freedom of Information and Data Protection requirements .
+Records Maintenance, Retention, Data Protection and Freedom of Information The Audit & Risk Committee has governance oversight of the College records management, freedom of information and Data Protection Policy, protocols and activities.
+The Office for Information Compliance and Records Management (ICRM), which is overseen by the Vice- President of Governance and Strategy, has responsibility for central management of records storage.
+This office also has a key role as the coordinating body for compliance with statutory Freedom of Information and Data Protection requirements.
 As well as handing these requests, ICRM works in tandem with the HR Office to provide staff development and training in relation to the latter to ensure that best practice is adhered to at all levels within the institution.
 The MIC Record Retention Schedule lists retention periods and disposal instructions for all corporate records.
+Under the General Data Protection Regulation (GDPR), Law Enforcement Directive and related Irish legislation, being the Data Protection Acts 1988 to 2018 (together, Data Protection Legislation), MIC is obliged to keep safe and secure all personal data that is collected and processed in the discharge of its core functions.
+The MIC Data Protection Policy sets out the data protection principles that all MIC end users of personal data need to comply with the MIC Personal Data Handling Guidelines is a further document, developed to provide end users with guidelines for handling personal data.